RMerl/asuswrt-merlin/README-merlin.txt

 378.50 (xx-xxx-2015)
    - NEW: Merged with Asus 378_3762 GPL code.
 Most notable changes:
             * TrendMicro DPI engine for RT-AC68U
+            * Various updates to 3G/4G support and Dual WAN

    - CHANGED: Added logo to DNSFilter on the AiProtection homepage (contributed by Piterel)
+   - CHANGED: Updated Openssl to 1.0.0p
+   - CHANGED: Merged Asus's newer NTP update code, with a fix to prevent hourly log spam from the update process when in a DST enabled timezone.
    - FIXED: OpenVPN server page would report an initializing state when it was already running under certain conditions